The Silver Skates (film): Plot

 December 1899; Imperial Saint Petersburg's rivers and canals freeze over, transforming the capital city into a fairytale-like wonderland; the markets-on-ice allows ice skaters to partake in commerce and enjoy various attractions.

-Kind-hearted 18-year-old Matvey Polyakov is an ice-skating courier working for a local patisserie who is renowned for his speed.
-He is the fastest thanks to his skill with the heirloom silver skates inherited from his father Petr (named in credits), an optimistic and pious lamplighter.
+18-year-old Matvey Polyakov is an ice-skating courier working for a local patisserie.
+Thanks to his skill with the heirloom silver skates inherited from his father Petr (named in credits), a lamplighter.

 The tsarist minister Nikolai Vyazemsky's daughter Alisa Vyazemskaya chafes against the expectations, customs, and superstition of the upper class; she seeks to study the sciences and chemistry specifically, but is forced to hide her interests from her father, who, like many Russian aristocrats of that time, believes that a woman would be better off without higher education; he believes it "only produces free-thinkers and rebels".
 Her socialite stepmother Severina Genrikhovna, who believes in occultism such as astrology, dislikes her independent nature and suggests to Nikolai that she should be married off.
 Knyaz (translated as "Prince") Arkady Trubetskoy, the stern and ambitious Captain of the Guard, seeks her hand in marriage for the wealth inherited from her late mother.

 A few days before the dawn of the 20th century, Matvey loses his job due to tardiness, as the street he took was closed for the passage of the aristocratic Vyazemskys.
 Going home, his father displays a severe and prolonged cough.
 At Matvey's urging they eventually seek a doctor's opinion, where he discovers that his father has developed late-stage consumption; Doctor Grigoriy Anatoliyevich tells him that to his knowledge, the only chance for a cure is at a German clinic in Baden-Baden, which the Polyakovs could not afford.

 With nothing to lose, Matvey seeks out a gang of pickpockets named the Ice Gang, that he encountered on the canals the day he lost his job.
 Their leader "Alex" is impressed by Matvey's speed and agility; he is a proponent of Marx's ideas about expropriation, which the other members "Mukha", "Gengis", and "Graf" support.
 Matvey trains with the Ice Gang, learning the sleight of hand inherent to pickpocketing to pay for his father's treatment.
 The gang steals into the Vyazemsky mansion, where they challenge Matvey to leave a dew graffiti on a window.
 Matvey climbs onto Alisa's balcony where she confronts him.
 Matvey spooks her, leaving him burnt by her lamp.